 The good news is, that unlike in the retail market, hospitals may not always have to pay more to incorporate easily recycled sterile barrier systems.

-Take for example TEQethylene™, our 100% recyclable medical packaging solution that uses a proprietary blend of High Density Polyethylene (HDPE) in combination with adhesive-coated Tyvek®, a breathable HDPE thermoplastic lidding developed by DuPont™.
+Take for example TEQethylene™, our 100% recyclable medical packaging solution that uses a proprietary blend of HDPE in combination with adhesive-coated Tyvek®, a breathable HDPE thermoplastic lidding developed by DuPont™.

 What about you?
 How do your products and services meet your customers’ sustainability needs?